 June 2018 PASRR Webinar Topic: The 30th Anniversary of PASRR Speaker: Frank Tetrick, consultant for the PASRR Technical Assistance Center (PTAC) Date: Tuesday, June 12th, 2018 Time: 1 - 2:30 PM Eastern

 State leads include employees in the state Medicaid office, the state intellectual disability authority, and the state mental health authority that are involved with the state's PASRR program.
-The contact information for the PASRR state leads (below) was last updated on December 12, 2017.
+The contact information for the PASRR state leads (below) was last updated on May 8, 2018.

 A Level II evaluation may be halted if the person has a diagnosis solely of dementia, or a diagnosis of dementia in combination with a non-PASRR disability.
 However, a Level II evaluation should not be halted if a PASRR disability has not yet been ruled out.

 According to 42 CFR 483.102(b), a disorder qualifies as a mental illness (MI) for PASRR purposes if it satisfies three major criteria: